Master of Arts in Transportation and Logistics Management

 Core Requirements (15 semester hours)

-Students must choose a concentration for this degree program and may select from the General Concentration, Concentration in Maritime Engineering Management, or the Concentration in Reverse Logistics Management.
+Students must choose a concentration for this degree program and may select from a General Concentration, Concentration in Maritime Engineering Management, or Concentration in Reverse Logistics Management.

 This general concentration allows you to select from all concentration courses offered in this program, including transportation systems, security, and business courses.

-Concentration in Maritime Engineering Management Requirements (15 semester hours)
+Concentration in Maritime Engineering Management (15 semester hours)

 Takes an in-depth look at the workings of maritime port operations and intermodal transportation systems, including the governance and administration of ports and marine terminals.
 Topics include decision making and group behavior in organizations, the role of information systems as key management resources, and defensive measures to protect ports.